Property Tax Working Group

 Recommendations

 During the December 19th Property Tax Working Group meeting, the working group split into subcommittees called "Focused Recommendation Groups."
-The groups are:
+These groups were charged with bringing recommendations to the January Property Tax Working Group meeting.
+The groups were as follows:

 Council Motions